Group-orbit code

 Children

-- Linear code over \(G\) — Since codewords of a linear code over \(G\) form a group, any codeword \(c\) can be obtained from any other codeword via action of a codeword.
-This means that the set of codewords can be thought of as an orbit of a particular codeword under the group.
-For example, see [2; Thm.
-8.4.2] for the binary case.
-However, group orbit codes do not have to be linear; see [2; Remark 8.4.3].
+The set of codewords of a linear code over \(G\) can be thought of as an orbit of a particular codeword under the group formed by the code.
+However, group orbit codes do not have to be linear [2; Remark 8.4.3].

 References